SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

 Lets add the requirement that
  - If the `IWebClient` throws a general exception or gets a 500, we should retry 3 times with a back off period of 0.5s, 1s and 10s.
-- If the `IWebClient` gets any http error code *other* than a 500, we should fail immediatly and not perform a retry.
+- If the `IWebClient` gets any http error code *other* than a 500, we should fail immediately and not perform a retry.

 43. Add a NuGet reference to `Polly 5.3.0` to `SkyKick.NinjectWorkshop.WordCounting`